Decker

 In the News

-Charles Houston Decker quoted by David Dayen, "Yale University under the Spotlight for Its Investment in Puerto Rico Debt " The Intercept, February 20, 2018.
+Quoted by David Dayen in "Yale University under the Spotlight for Its Investment in Puerto Rico Debt ," The Intercept, February 20, 2018.

-Charles Houston Decker quoted on the push for a collective bargaining agreement with the university by Gabriella Milian, "Student Teachers at Yale on 'Indefinite' Hunger Strike" ABC, May 1, 2017.
+Quoted by Gabriella Milian in "Student Teachers at Yale on 'Indefinite' Hunger Strike," ABC, May 1, 2017.